Last Updated on 2 days by Amelia Johansson

 These are some common things that we need to consider before making our choice.
 For example, if you already have a Google Home device and the streaming stick you purchased doesn’t support what you can do with it?

 Similarly, check out everything like the price or the range of remote even though check which apps are supported there.
-Because these two are different devices so the compatibility or the availability will surely be the difference.
+Because these two are different devices so the compatibility or the availability will surely be the different.

 Roku VS Firestick